- UNSW

 Alleged sexual misconduct incidents reported to the University 2016-2020.

-View a copy of the disclosed information (PDF).
+View a copy of the disclosed information, opens in a new window (PDF).
 Disclosure Log - Formal Access Applications

 Section 25 of the Government Information (Public Access) Act 2009 requires the University to keep a record (called its disclosure log) of information which it considers may be of general interest to the public that has been released under formal access applications.
-The purpose of the disclosure log is to provide access to information for people who want the same or similar information as previous applicants, and would otherwise have to make formal access applications.Date of decision Description of the information provided Whether the information is available to other members of the public and how it may be accessed 3 July 2023
+The purpose of the disclosure log is to provide access to information for people who want the same or similar information as previous applicants, and would otherwise have to make formal access applications.Date of decision

 Information concerning the contractual arrangements for the design, construction and operation of the UNSW Health Translation Hub.